adrydry/Jenkins-CI-CD-Pipeline---Sonarqube-Docker-Github-Webhooks-on-AWS/README.md

 With webhook, whenever the developper make a change on the code or repository, it will trigger the jenkins automatically and jenkins will pull the code from the github.
 To configure a webhook:

-- On Jenkins, Go to settings
+- On the git repository, Go to settings, click on add a webhook and paste the URL of our job in the Jenkins server.
+Save

 ![1](https://github.com/adrydry/Jenkins-CI-CD-Pipeline---Sonarqube-Docker-Github-Webhooks-on-AWS/assets/102819001/b8ff49db-7a83-4b93-9782-698d51fa7db5)

+Make sure to enable pushes and pull requests

 ![2](https://github.com/adrydry/Jenkins-CI-CD-Pipeline---Sonarqube-Docker-Github-Webhooks-on-AWS/assets/102819001/524f89e3-c513-4183-bac7-1601b1241b0d)

+Our webhook is created
 ![3](https://github.com/adrydry/Jenkins-CI-CD-Pipeline---Sonarqube-Docker-Github-Webhooks-on-AWS/assets/102819001/958185d5-2de0-4b73-a36b-84a6f31cf6e9)

 **7: Build our project**

+Our first build is successfull
 ![1](https://github.com/adrydry/Jenkins-CI-CD-Pipeline---Sonarqube-Docker-Github-Webhooks-on-AWS/assets/102819001/1de3fc80-5fd1-4c61-9c9b-b7963dcb60a8)

 **8: Connect to our Sonarqube server and install Sonarqube**